 Malware Prevention at SMEs

-Statistics show that malware makes the top three types of cyber attacks, to which small and medium businesses are exposed.
-And the majority of polled companies state that the root causes of breaches are employee or contractor negligence, which is why employee conduct must be the number one concern in SMEs.
+A great number of small and medium businesses are exposed to malware infections.
+It is considered that the most common root cause of breaches is employee or contractor negligence, which is why employee conduct must be the number one concern in SMEs.

-Some of the above measures are quite costly, and not many businesses can afford to implement them to fight off malware.
-However, there are some measures that do not require a big investment while still helping to create a fairly reliable defense of a corporate IT landscape against malware.
+Some of the above measures that we recommend to large enterprises are quite costly, and not many businesses can afford to implement them to fight off malware.
+However, there are some useful measures that do not require a big investment while they help create a fairly reliable defense of a corporate IT landscape against malware.

 Solutions for application security testing help businesses detect possible breaches that malware may use to infiltrate the source code of their applications and inflict damage.
-We will study their capabilities using the example of the leader solution of Gartner’s 2017 Magic Quadrant for Application Security Testing – HPE Security Fortify.
+We will study their capabilities using the example of a leader solution of Gartner’s 2019 Magic Quadrant for Application Security Testing — Fortify by Micro Focus.

 This solution provides a complete visibility of a company’s software, detects and helps eliminate possible vulnerabilities, and allows users to review, manage and prioritize remediation measures.